Ikanant/Software-Engineering-Notes/05-Docker/Docker - Deep Dive/002_03 - Docker Deep Dive - A Closer Look at Images and Containers.md

 // Nothing.
 The container we just created EXITED. **Container exist while the processes running inside of them exist.**

-[Recall]{.underline}**:** So far we have not specified the version of the image we are using to create our container.
+[Recall]**:** So far we have not specified the version of the image we are using to create our container.
 In order to be careful with that we will type

 Command: